hujhax/austin-improv-wiki/ChuTopp.md

 }}

 ## Summary
 **ChuTopp** is the improv power duo of [[Topping Haggerty]] and [[Chuy Zarate]] that began its powerful existence in 2013.
 They embrace the awkward truth about their very flawed, but focused, characters.
-ChuTopp's first format, *The End of the World*, had not so worldly, not so knowledgeable, amazingly innocuous characters, saving the world from kitten-apocalypses to the world-wide loss of cell phones.
+ChuTopp's first format, *The End of the World*, had not so worldly, not so knowledgeable, amazingly innocuous characters saving the world from kitten-apocalypses to the world-wide loss of cell phones.
 Currently, ChuTopp format is *The Heist*, where all the plans are bad but all the intentions are good.

 ## History
 ChuTopp performs at [[The Hideout Theatre]], [[The Institution Theater]], and [[ColdTowne Theater]].
 ChuTopp was also in Frontera Fest Short Fringe in 2014, 2015, and 2017.
 In 2016, ChuTopp performed at DuoFest in Philadelphia, and at the Big Sexy Comedy Festival in Dallas.